shekibobo/astro-subframe-organizer/README.md

 To rename your older `IMG_XXXX.CR2` files, you can use the `Rename files with EXIF data` option.
 You will then be prompted to choose which type of file you are organizing.
 If you are organizing a `Light` file, you'll also be prompted to enter the target name.

+> [!IMPORTANT]
-**IMPORTANT** you must have `exiftool` installed and in your system path in order to run this renaming process.
+> You must have `exiftool` installed and in your system path in order to run this renaming process.

 #### Exposure Time